blinken/paradar/README.md

 Some other news - paradar branded antennas!
 1090Mhz antennas are really hard to get at a reasonable price outside of a manufacturer - they're fairly specialist - and manufacturers won't sell you less than a few hundred.
-So I've found a factory and ordered enough antennas to last me for the rest of my life.
+So we've found a factory and ordered a _load_.
 But as a bonus, they'll engrave a logo!
 Behold the new paradar logo and antenna design:

 <p align="center">
 <img src="https://github.com/blinken/paradar/raw/master/doc/images/20200329-antenna-mockup.jpg">
 </p>

-**2020-03-24** Coronavirus disruption aside...
-I am shipping the first run of Paradars!
+**2020-03-24** Coronavirus disruption aside... my [distribution partner](https://paradar.co.uk) in the UK is shipping the first run of Paradars!
 I have a small number ready to go, and enough components to make up a few more around the ongoing supply chain disruption.
 Get them while they're hot!

-**2020-02-25** DHL confirms that the first run of boards has _arrived in the UK!_ With luck, they'll be with me by the end of the week.
+**2020-02-25** DHL confirms that the first run of boards has _arrived in the UK!_ With luck, they'll be with my distrubution partner by the end of the week.
 Assuming there's no unexpected hardware issues, there should then be enough boards and components to make up the set of 10 units for the beta test group over the weekend.

 Case design has also been ticking along, and my ghetto towel-covered 3D printer has been working overtime to print up prototypes.
 So many broken prototypes.
 3D